 - We hear about smart community services, but what can they mean for our locality?

 SNG’s Digital Economy Database

-The DED provides the ability to compare and benchmark data collected from your locality through one of SNG’s data collection and analysis services, such as our Digital Economy Demand Checkup or the Broadband Impact and Market Assessment services.
+The DED provides you the ability to compare using benchmarking data collected from your locality through one of SNG’s data collection and analysis services, such as our Digital Economy Demand Checkup or the Broadband Impact and Market Assessment.
 Some of the information that can be provided to benchmark your broadband market include:

 - Specific online practices used among industries, regions, etc. and their economic impact

 - The factors that drive utilization – how to replicate and raise areas where utilization is below average